spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 1. Click the **Generate Project** button.
 1. Unzip the `billrun.zip` file and import the project into your favorite IDE.

-Alternatively, you can initialize your project by downloading a pre-built file.
-To do so:

-1. Click [this Spring Initializr link](https://start.spring.io/starter.zip?type=maven-project&language=java&baseDir=billrun&groupId=io.spring&artifactId=billrun&name=Bill+Run&description=Bill+Run+Sample+App&packageName=io.spring.billrun&packaging=jar&dependencies=batch&dependencies=cloud-task&dependencies=jdbc&dependencies=h2&dependencies=mysql) to download the preconfigured `billrun.zip` file.

-2. Unzip the billrun.zip file and import the project into your favorite IDE.

 ### Setting up MySQL

-If you do not have an instance of MySQL available to you, you can follow these instructions to run a MySQL Docker image for this example:
+Follow these instructions to run a MySQL Docker image for this example:

 1. Pull a MySQL Docker image by running the following command: